-Late Arrival/ Early Pickup
+Late Arrival/Early Pickup

-Students who are being dropped off after 8:15 must report to Door 1 and be signed in by a parent/caregiver.
+Students who are being dropped off after 8:15 must call 317-789-1621 and a staff member will meet the student and parent/caregiver at the vehicle at the assigned door.

 Students being picked up early should leave 30 minutes before the end of the day.
 (2pm on M,T,Th,F; 1:30pm on Wed) to avoid crossing an active bus line.